Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Squeezy Implementation

-As a HotMem process starts executing inside the VM, its virtual memory accesses trigger the lazy allocation of guest physical memory through page fault traps.
-HotMem intercepts the faults of HotMem processes and implements a dedicated handler that allocates pages from the HotMem partition that is assigned to the process, instead of allocating pages from generic and shared OS zones (e.g. from \texttt{ZONE\_MOVABLE}).
-This guarantees the confinement of the footprint of each HotMem process within a single partition.
+{\textbf{Squeezy memory allocation.}} As a Squeezy process starts executing inside the VM, its virtual memory accesses trigger the lazy allocation of guest physical memory through page faults.
+Squeezy intercepts the faults and implements a dedicated handler that allocates pages from the Squeezy partition that is assigned to the process, instead of allocating pages from generic and shared OS zones (e.g., from \texttt{ZONE\_MOVABLE}).
+This guarantees the confinement of the footprint of each Squeezy process within a single partition.

-To preserve the sharing of language and runtime dependencies among the instances running in the VM, HotMem distinguishes between faults for anonymous and file mappings.
-For the first, it allocates pages from the process-assigned HotMem partition, as described above.
-For the latter, it uses the system-wide \emph{shared HotMem partition}, as described in previous paragraphs.
-It faults-in each file page once and subsequently maps it to the address space of any HotMem process that touches it upon a fault.
-Essentially, this design implements a file caching layer for all function instances via a dedicated shared HotMem partition.
+Since the function instances running in a N:1 FaaS VM correspond to the same function (\S\ref{sec:motiv}), they share the same container root file system and runtime dependencies.
+To achieve the design goal of preserving the sharing of language and runtime dependencies among the function instances running in the VM (\S\ref{sec:overview}), Squeezy distinguishes between faults for anonymous and file mappings.
+For the first, it allocates pages from the process-assigned Squeezy partition, as described above.
+For the latter, it uses the system-wide \emph{shared Squeezy partition}, as described in previous paragraphs.
+It faults-in each file page once and subsequently maps it to the address space of any Squeezy process that touches it upon a fault.
+Essentially, this design implements a file caching layer for all function instances via a dedicated shared Squeezy partition.

-If no available partitions exist, then the interface puts the requesting process in a \emph{waitqueue}.
-Processes on the waitqueue are woken up upon two events: a) a plug operation that populates a HotMem partition, and b) the release of a previously occupied HotMem partition, i.e. when its \emph{partition\_users} variable drops to 0.

-As discussed above, HotMem applies the user-set memory limits of each function via the HotMem partition size.
-If a function tries to allocate more memory than the size of the HotMem partition, OS mechanisms (e.g, the OOM Killer) are triggered to kill the HotMem process and prevent violations of partition isolation.
+As discussed above, Squeezy applies the user-set memory limits of each function via the Squeezy partition size.
+If a function tries to allocate more memory than the size of the Squeezy partition, OS mechanisms (e.g, the OOM Killer) are triggered to kill the Squeezy process and prevent violations of partition isolation.

-When a HotMem process exits, its memory descriptor is destroyed.
-We intercept this path to also decrement the reference counter of its dedicated HotMem partition (partition\_users).
-When the counter drops to zero the partition, the interface kicks the \emph{HotMem waitqueue} described above to notify any waiting processes that a HotMem partition is now available.